hackfin/ghdl-cross.mk/README.md

 proper reproduction, a Dockerfile is supplied for a reference building environment.

-Enter the `scripts` directory and extract the build scripts by
+Inside the container, enter the `scripts` directory and extract the build scripts by
 ```sh
 $ sh ghdlbuild_sfx.sh
 ```